alex-mccombie/resume_readme/README.md

 	return(DuplicateCount);
 }
 ```
+- Meaningful variable names allow the function to read like a flowchart.
 - Production code gets written once, but will need to be read many times.
-- Meaningful variable names allow the function to read like a flowchart.
-- That one-liner probably took lots of experimentation to get right, and it would be hard to predict how it would react to slight variations in the source data.
+- One-liners take lots of experimentation to get right, and it's hard to predict how it would react to slight variations in the source data.
 - My version actually runs a bit faster too, because it's simple and optimises well.

 <div style="page-break-after: always"></div>